On Masks

 A man cannot wear a mask.

-Anyone speaking or acting for me, will always identify themselves and explicitly state that they are acting on behalf of me, Jeremy Welch.
-It is only by doing so that a chain of human accountability and honor can be maintained, both of which are especially fragile in an age of the worldwide web and synthetic cloud-based, LLM-based repeater fake intelligences.
+It is only by men speaking openly that a chain of human accountability and honor can be maintained, both of which are especially fragile in an age of the worldwide web and synthetic cloud-based, LLM-based repeater fake intelligences.

-The only way out of the silicon and Strauss induced haze is to speak and write openly and act daily in alignment, while constantly correcting in the open as much as possible when misalignments occur.
+The only way out of the silicon and Straussian-trap induced haze is to speak and write openly and act daily in alignment, while constantly correcting in the open as much as possible when misalignments occur.

 My words declare the uprightness of my heart, and what my lips know they speak sincerely.